PatrickF1/fzf.fish/README.md

 ### Change the command used to preview files

 The search directory feature, by default, uses `bat` to preview the contents of files. `bat` is a well-adopted `cat` replacement with syntax highlighting, line numbers, and more.
-If you would like to change the preview tool (to `cat` to avoid installing a new dependency, or to add custom logic such as binary or image preview), you may set the `fzf_preview_file_cmd` variable.
+If you would like to change the preview tool (e.g. to `cat` to avoid installing a new dependency, or to add custom logic such as binary or image preview), you may set the `fzf_preview_file_cmd` variable.
 For example, in your `config.fish`, you may put:

 ```fish
 set fzf_preview_file_cmd cat
 ```

-Do not specify a target path in the command, as `fzf.fish` will [prepend the file][custom preview command] to preview to the command itself.

 ### Change the command used to preview directories